Why do so many people use food to train dogs? Have they forgotten how to train dogs without it? Is dog training with treats really necessary?

 Removing the possibility of getting it wrong, setting the dog up to win and avoiding aversives has other significant benefits in dog training, quite apart from speed and effective learning.

 Training with food is essential for anyone not capable of administering physical rewards or corrections to a dog.
 Wheelchair users for example.
-Or for those not willing to do so.
+Or for those of us who are simply unwilling to do so.

 Training with food enables you to train without aversives or pressure which is of course ideal for small puppies, and has also been shown to reduce the risk of aggression in dogs.